ClosedXML/ClosedXML/CONTRIBUTING.md

 ## Reconciling Test Files

-Sometimes you make a change to ClosedXml such as a bugfix, this may result in you have to reconcile the test files.
-The known good test files are stored as resources in the project under **ClosedCML.Tests -> Resource -> Examples** in there respective directories.

-If the generated file doesn't match, but you have confirmed the newly generated file is more correct after a code change.
-You will have to copy the newly generated file here to make it the new reference file.
-Make sure to check the new files visually and through XML comparison before overwriting the reference files.
+ClosedXML uses a set of [reference .xlsx files](https://github.com/ClosedXML/ClosedXML/tree/develop/ClosedXML.Tests/Resource) for comparison for some of the unit tests.
+Sometimes when you update the ClosedXML codebase, e.g. a bugfix, the reference test files maybe become obsolete.
+When running unit tests and the generated file doesn't match the reference file, you will have to update the reference file.
+You should do this only after inspecting the differences between the generated and reference files in detail and confirming that each change is indeed the expected behaviour.
+Check the new files visually (e.g. in Excel) and through XML comparison before overwriting the reference files.

 ## Code conventions
 ClosedXML has a fairly large codebase and we therefore want to keep code revisions as clean and tidy as possible.
 It is therefore important not to introduce unnecessary whitespace changes in your commits.